Selma to Montgomery: Crossing a Bridge into History

 Explore the History of the Marches

-On March 7, 1965, during the first of three events now collectively called the Selma to Montgomery marches, some 600 protestors, including men, women and children, set out on a march from Selma to Montgomery.
+On March 7, 1965, during the first of three events now collectively called the Selma to Montgomery marches, some 600 protesters, including men, women and children, set out on a march from Selma to Montgomery.
 Just after crossing the Pettus Bridge, they were trampled, brutally assaulted with billy clubs, and tear-gassed by heavily armed state troopers and deputies, all with photographers and journalists looking on.

-The marchers were protesting for voting rights in Dallas County and marching to commemorate the death of Jimmie Lee Jackson, a 26-year-old army veteran, Baptist church deacon and civil rights activists, who had been shot three weeks earlier by a state trooper while trying to protect his mother and grandfather at a demonstration in nearby Marion.
+The marchers were protesting for voting rights in Dallas County and marching to commemorate the death of Jimmie Lee Jackson, a 26-year-old Army veteran, Baptist church deacon and civil rights activists, who had been shot three weeks earlier by a state trooper while trying to protect his mother and grandfather at a demonstration in nearby Marion.

 During the first attempted Selma to Montgomery march, which has become historically known as “Bloody Sunday,” ABC television interrupted a Nazi war crimes documentary to show footage of the violence taking place on the outskirts of Selma as marchers crossed the Pettus Bridge.
 Within 48 hours, demonstrations in support of the marchers were taking place in 80 cities around the country.